Chart Color Schemes

 Burdell ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Burdell had a cultural diversity index below the average, with 89.2% citizens, 87.1% born in Australia, and 93.1% speaking English only at home.
-Christianity was the predominant religion, comprising 46.9%.
-The most notable overrepresentation was in the 'Other' category, which made up 0.7%, compared to 0.7% regionally.
+Burdell's population was found to have low cultural diversity, with 89.2% being citizens, 87.1% born in Australia, and 93.1% speaking English only at home.
+Christianity was the predominant religion, comprising 46.9% of Burdell's population.
+However, there was an overrepresentation in the 'Other' category, with 0.7% compared to 0.8% regionally.

 Frequently Asked Questions - Diversity